School Holidays in Sydney: Spring 2024

 Day Trips for the School Holidays

-Autumn in the Blue Mountains
+Spring in the Blue Mountains

 The mountains are a great day out for active kids.
-You can take the train or drive, either way, there is plenty to do when you get there from easy bushwalks to family-friendly picnic spots
+You can take the train or drive.
+Either way, there is plenty to do when you get there from easy bushwalks to family-friendly picnic spots.

 The Blue Mountains Explorer Bus is free for kids and a great way to explore the mountains without worrying about parking!
 We have written a detailed guide to the bus here.